hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 >>> from hydpy.models.hland_96 import *

-Opposed to the control file, importing the relevant submodels is unnecessary, as they must already be available before reading the condition file.
+Unlike the control file, importing the relevant submodels is unnecessary, as they must already be available before reading the condition file.

-The following call of function |controlcheck| is optional when working with a complete HydPy project but required when executing a condition file independently for testing (for the following doctests to work, we must not only remove the old wildcard import artifacts but also fake to be "inside" a condition file by taking its name on):
+The following call to function |controlcheck| is optional when working with a complete HydPy project but required when executing a condition file independently for testing (for the following doctests to work, we must not only remove the old wildcard import artifacts but also fake being "inside" a condition file by taking its name on):

 >>> reverse_model_wildcard_import()
 >>> temp = __file__